nathankouts/SQL_Query_Exercise/README.md

 # SQL_Query_Exercise

 ## Objectives
-### After complting this exercise you will be able to:
+### After completing this exercise we will be able to:

 * Understand 3 datasets
 * Load the 3 datasets into 3 tables from a SQL database